chrfrenning/ironviper/README.md

 1. Run 'python ./converter/run_docker.py' to start a container with the converter
 1. Upload some files using 'python tools/upload.py'
 1. Inspect the files table, pv-store to see output

-### issues

-I'll use github issues soon to track things that are not working, for now we have this list

-1. Digital camera images are not auto-rotated
-1. Error handling, need mechanism to avoid orphaned trouble files, ~both masters and~ previews can be orphaned today
-1. Code consistency is like... it took four hours to write #needscleanup
-1. Tons of stuff is missing

 ### plan